Ukraine war upends Biden's agenda on energy, climate change

 Still, it reflects political realities.

 Russia’s invasion of Ukraine has shaken markets worldwide.
-Oil prices have soared, with U.S. benchmark crude surpassing $106 per barrel — the highest price since 2014.
+Oil prices have soared, with U.S. benchmark crude surpassing $110 per barrel — the highest price in a decade.

 Biden’s $2 trillion social and environmental policy bill, which includes about $550 billion for climate change efforts, has been stalled for months in the evenly divided Senate.
 It remains unclear when or if the bill will come up for a vote or what would be included in it.